 RSMo, Chapter 572

 Chapter 572 of Missouri’s Revised Statutes outlines all activities that constitute illegal gambling, along with their accompanying penalties.
 As is often the case with legal texts, the wording is somewhat abstruse and difficult to digest.
-According to the chapter, an individual engages in gambling whenever they stake something valuable on an outcome based on chance upon agreement they would gain another thing of value if their prediction is correct.
+According to the chapter, an individual engages in gambling when they stake something of value on a chance-based outcome with the agreement that they will receive another thing of value if their prediction is correct.

-All games whose results depend partially or entirely on chance constitute contests of chance under said chapter of RSMo.
-Respectively, it is illegal to provide them without prior authorization.
-The chapter excludes pari-mutuel betting on horse races, bingo, riverboat casinos, state lotteries, and other licensed activities from the definition of gambling.
+All games whose results depend partially or entirely on chance are considered contests of chance under this chapter of the RSMo.
+Accordingly, it is illegal to offer them without prior authorization.
+The chapter excludes pari-mutuel betting on horse races, bingo, riverboat casinos, state lotteries, and other licensed activities from its definition of gambling.

-Antique slot machines, i.e. those manufactured over thirty years ago, are also excluded provided that their owners do not use them for illegal gambling purposes.
+Antique slot machines, that is, those manufactured more than thirty years ago, are also excluded, provided their owners do not use them for illegal gambling.
 Players who have derived 20% or more of their annual income from gambling over the last five years are considered professional gamblers.

-Players engaging in unauthorized gambling recreationally are committing class C misdemeanors.
-Professionals who participate in illegal forms of gambling are guilty of class A misdemeanors, while those who willingly engage in gambling with minors risk penalties for Class B misdemeanors.
+Players who participate in unauthorized gambling recreationally commit class C misdemeanors.
+Professionals who engage in illegal forms of gambling are guilty of class A misdemeanors, while those who willingly gamble with minors risk penalties for class B misdemeanors.

-The penalties vary based on how severe the violation is.
-Illegal recreational gambling is the least grave offense and as such, carries maximum penalties of 15 days imprisonment and fines of up to $750.
+The penalties vary based on the severity of the violation.
+Illegal recreational gambling is the least grave offense and, as such, carries maximum penalties of 15 days’ imprisonment and fines of up to $750.
 For context, the offense of illegal recreational gambling carries the same weight as littering, animal neglect, and driving in the wrong lane on a highway.

 Class B is the second most severe type of misdemeanor in Missouri.
-Apart from engaging in gambling with minors, the category comprises crimes like trespassing, reckless burning, and misusing 911.
-Individuals convicted of class B misdemeanors can end up spending half a year in a county jail and paying up to $1,000 in fines.
+Apart from gambling with minors, the category covers crimes like trespassing, reckless burning, and misusing 911.
+Individuals convicted of class B misdemeanors can spend up to six months in a county jail and pay fines of up to $1,000.

-As the gravest category of offenses, class A misdemeanors carry the harshest penalties of maximum imprisonment for a year and fines of up to $2,000.
-Apart from professional gambling, the category covers grave crimes like counterfeiting, stealing, kidnapping, arson, and elder abuse.
+As the gravest category of offenses, class A misdemeanors carry the harshest penalties: up to one year of imprisonment and fines of up to $2,000.
+In addition to professional gambling, this category includes serious crimes such as counterfeiting, stealing, kidnapping, arson, and elder abuse.

 Missouri Riverboat Gambling Proposition (Proposition A)

 Missouri residents approved commercial gambling on licensed riverboats during a 1992 referendum.
-More than 62% of the residents voted in favor of Proposition A, aka the Missouri Riverboat Gambling Proposition, which authorized gaming on vessels that floated on the Missouri and Mississippi Rivers.
+More than 62% of voters backed Proposition A, also known as the Missouri Riverboat Gambling Proposition, which authorized gaming on vessels operating on the Missouri and Mississippi Rivers.

-The initial plan was for the State Tourism Commission to regulate the boats for the purpose of attracting additional revenue.
-The proposal included a $500 cap on the maximum amount each patron could lose during a single excursion.
-The General Assembly subsequently passed legislation to regulate riverboat gambling in April the following year
+The initial plan called for the State Tourism Commission to regulate the boats to generate additional revenue.
+The proposal also included a $500 cap on the maximum amount each patron could lose during a single excursion.
+The General Assembly subsequently passed legislation to regulate riverboat gambling in April of the following year.

 RSMo, Chapter 313

-The General Assembly adopted several legislative amendments that led to the establishment of the Missouri Gaming Commission, which took over the regulation of riverboat casinos.
+The General Assembly adopted several legislative amendments that resulted in the establishment of the Missouri Gaming Commission, which took over regulation of the riverboat casinos.
 All regulatory requirements and restrictions are outlined in detail in Chapter 313 of the Missouri Revised Statutes.

-Excursion gambling boats are described as ferries, boats, and floating facilities that have obtained approval from the MGC for the conduct of casino games.
-The legislation underwent further changes recently allowing for casino gaming in non-floating facilities.
-Said facilities should be located no more than 1,000 ft from either river.
+Excursion gambling boats are defined as ferries, boats, and floating facilities that have obtained MGC approval to conduct casino games.
+The legislation was later amended to permit casino gaming in non-floating facilities, provided these venues are located no more than 1,000 ft from either river.

-One weird condition requires the non-floating facilities to feature enclosed spaces or containers with 2,000 or more gallons of water.
-Excursion boats must contain non-gaming areas for dining, along with gift shops where patrons can purchase Missouri-themed items.
-Licensed facilities can accept wagers only within hours approved by the local regulatory body and cannot take action from visibly inebriated patrons.
+One unusual requirement is that non-floating facilities must contain enclosed spaces or containers holding 2,000 or more gallons of water.
+Excursion boats must also feature non-gaming areas for dining and gift shops where patrons can purchase Missouri-themed items.
+Licensed facilities may accept wagers only during hours approved by the regulator and cannot take action from visibly intoxicated patrons.

-Persons under the age of 21 are prohibited from gambling.
-The riverboat casinos can offer slots and table games but accepting bets on the outcomes of sporting events is off-limits.
+Persons under 21 years of age are prohibited from gambling.
+The riverboat casinos may offer slots and table games, but accepting bets on sporting events is off-limits.

-All gambling devices on the premises should have an average theoretical return of at least 80%, according to Section 313.805 (12).
-Players must exchange their money or any other negotiable currency for chips or tokens, i.e. they cannot gamble directly with currency under Section 313.817 (3) of the RSMo.
-They can, however, purchase chips and tokens via credit or debit cards and checks.
-All checks should be deposited no later than 24 hours after cashing under Section 313.812 (9), which also prohibits gambling on credit.
+All gambling devices on the premises must have an average theoretical return of at least 80%, according to Section 313.805 (12).
+Players must exchange cash or other negotiable currency for chips or tokens, meaning they cannot gamble directly with currency under Section 313.817 (3) of the RSMo.
+However, they may purchase chips and tokens with credit cards, debit cards, or checks.
+All checks must be deposited no later than 24 hours after cashing, as required by Section 313.812 (9), which also prohibits gambling on credit.

 Gambling License Types and Requirements

-Three types of licenses are necessary to legally run a commercial gaming business in the Show-Me State.
-Both floating and non-floating facilities require riverboat casino operator licenses granted by the MGC.
-The other two types of necessary permits are for gaming equipment suppliers and casino employees.
+Three types of licenses are required to legally operate a commercial gaming business in the Show-Me State.
+Both floating and non-floating facilities need riverboat casino operator licenses issued by the MGC.
+The other two permits cover gaming equipment suppliers and casino employees.

 Riverboat Casino Operator Licenses